adammurdoch/build-builder/README.md

     - Not available for C++ or Android
     - Dependencies used by 'impl' class only, and this project uses all libraries from the repo directly rather than some set of API libraries
 - External dependencies are the same for all projects.
+    - Only a small number of external dependencies
     - slf4j
     - support-core-utils (Android builds only)
 - There are no external dependencies for C++.